 The following information concerns those affected by the Mt Rinjani volcanic ash cloud.

-We will assess all claims in accordance with your Product Disclosure Statement (PDS) and your Certificate of Insurance.
+All claims will be assessed in accordance with your Product Disclosure Statement (PDS) and your Certificate of Insurance.
 Your cover will depend on the type of plan you purchased and your particular circumstances.

-If you entered into your policy before 7am (AEST) Wednesday 28 September 2016
+If you entered into your policy before 5pm (AEDT) Tuesday 3 November 2015:

 - If you have started your journey and your transport is delayed or cancelled or your accommodation is affected due to the Mt Rinjani volcanic ash cloud, there may be provision to claim for reasonable additional travel, accommodation and meal expenses.

 - Limits, conditions and exclusions apply under your policy and for full details you should refer to the Product Disclosure Statement and Certificate of Insurance you received when you purchased your travel insurance.

 - If you have not yet departed, your policy includes cover for cancellation of your journey, or the unused portions of your journey, as a result of the Mt Rinjani volcanic ash cloud.

 - If your pre-booked travel arrangements are cancelled, delayed or rescheduled as a result of the Mt Rinjani volcanic ash cloud and you have not yet departed, you may be able to claim for cancellation or rearrangement of your journey (whichever is the lesser).

 - We recommend you contact your travel agent or travel provider regarding the best option in altering your trip.
 Some travel providers may provide penalty free options to amend travel arrangements and we recommend you contact them for further details.

 If you entered into a policy after 5pm (AEDT) Tuesday 3 November 2015: